Indians in Malaysia

 Vishu is the new year of Malayalee ethnic group.
 It is celebrated on the first day of the month of Medam on the Malayalee calendar (around the second week of April).
 For the Malayalee, Vishu is the most auspicious occasion to pray and make offerings to Hindu holy deities.
 During this happy occasion, it is common for Malayalee elders to give kaineetam or money offerings to the younger generation.

 Onam is a Malayalee harvest festival that is celebrated in the month of Chingam on the Malayalam calendar (between August and September).
-Onam is a harvest festival that celebrates the end of the rice planting season, and the return of King Mahabali, the fifth avatar of Lord Vishnu from the underworld.
+Onam is a harvest festival that celebrates the end of the rice planting season, and the return of King Mahabali, the benevolent demon king, from the underworld.

 Ugadi is the New Year celebration for Telugu ethnic group.
 It is celebrated in the month of Chaitra on the Panchanga Indian calendar (between March and April).
 Before the eve of Ugadi, the Telugu clean their homes, purchase new clothes, and decorate their homes with mango leaves and colourful rangoli, floor patterns made from coloured rice, flour, sand, and petals.
 On the eve of Ugadi, the eldest person in the household leads the family in a prayer ceremony to the Hindu deities, asking for blessings, good health, wealth, and happiness in the coming year.